Reconstructing the metric in group field theory

 We are interested in flat FLRW cosmology, where all quantities, in particular the components of the classical current $j^{AB}$, are homogeneous.
 A cosmological quantum state should reflect this homogeneity.
 We thus choose a Gaussian as a sharply peaked mean field,

 where $\ma, \, \mb \in \mathbb{R}$, $s $ determines the peakedness of the state and $\Vec{k}_0$ is the initially dominantly excited Fourier mode.
-In what follows, we assume only one Peter--Weyl mode with $J=J_0$ is excited.
-(In general, if multiple modes are included, the initial conditions $\ma, \ \mb$ and $s$ could of course be $J$ dependent.)
+Similar to the single mode restriction made in sec.\,\ref{sec:GFTTAB}, in what follows we assume only one Peter--Weyl mode with $J=J_0$ is excited.
+This is a standard assumption in the literature \cite{Gielen_2020,Marchetti:2021gcv}, motivated by the fact that in an expanding universe a single mode will dominate at late times and thereby determine the late-time limit \cite{Gielen:2016uft}.
+(In general, if multiple modes are included, the initial condition parameters $\ma, \ \mb$ and $s$ could of course be $J$ dependent.)
 We have fixed the normalisation factor $c_\sigma = \left(\frac{s}{2 \sqrt{\pi}}\right)^{3/2}$ for convenience regarding later calculations.
-As $\Vec{k}=0$ corresponds to the homogeneous mode, a strictly homogeneous state would correspond to an infinitely peaked state around $\Vec{k}_0 = 0$, i.e., the limit of $s \to 0$.
+As the $\Vec{k}=0$ mode corresponds to the homogeneous mode, a strictly homogeneous state would correspond to an infinitely peaked state around $\Vec{k}_0 = 0$, i.e., the limit $s \to 0$.
 To avoid any divergences, we choose a state with small, but finite $s$.
 This introduces a conceptual discrepancy to the classical case: in the quantum theory it is not possible to excite solely the homogeneous background, but inhomogeneous modes will always be excited to some degree, which clearly differs from the standard distinction between background and perturbations in cosmology.
-In the following we set $\Vec{k}_0 = 0$ and consider the dynamics of the homogeneous, $\Vec{k}=0$ mode; all other modes should be identified with perturbations on the homogeneous background (which we will study in detail in an upcoming article).
+In the following we set $\Vec{k}_0 = 0$ and consider the dynamics of the homogeneous, $\Vec{k}=0$ mode; all other modes should be identified with perturbations of the homogeneous background (which we will study in detail in an upcoming article).

 The single mode $J_0$ we consider can either have $m^2_{J_0} = m^2 >0$ or $m^2<0$ (we ignore the fine-tuned special case $m^2=0$ which needs to be analysed separately \cite{Gielen:2023han}).
 Since the mean field is sharply peaked at $\vec{k}=0$, the expectation value of the energy-momentum tensor will be determined by (low $|\vec{k}|$) squeezed modes for $m^2>0$ and by (low $|\vec{k}|$) oscillating modes for $m^2<0$.